ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/plan.md

 <br/><br/>

 ## ORCID
-In the planning phase it can be good to adress the question of Open Researcher and Contributor IDs (ORCID).
+In the planning phase it can be good to address the question of Open Researcher and Contributor IDs (ORCID).
 An ORCID is a unique persistent identifier for researchers, and allows you to be uniquely identified and accurately attributed for your work.
-Visit the ORCID website in order to register an ORCID.
+Visit the ORCID website in order to register an identifier.

 <a class="link-teal" href="https://orcid.org/" target="_blank"><b>Learn more about ORCID <i class="bi bi-box-arrow-up-right"></i></b></a>
 <br/><br/>